masudme09/Buddi/README.md

 # Buddi - The Utility Tool
-This is a utility tool for day to day education in mind.
+This is a utility tool built for day to day education in mind.
 Requirements of this application is raised from my thesis on open and accessible education with Virtual Reality.
 However, this application should be useful as a web application while outside the VR environment as well.
 Features of this application as follows:
 - Take, Edit and Share text notes (sharing is WIP)
 - Keep image or screenshot as a image note, manage and share them (WIP)